Beliavsky/Fortran-code-on-GitHub/README.md

 [Community Data Models for Earth Prediction Systems (CDEPS)](https://github.com/ESCOMP/CDEPS): NUOPC-compliant data components along with ESMF-based share code that enables new capabilities in selectively removing feedbacks in coupled model systems

+[Community Ice Sheet Model (CISM)](https://github.com/ESCOMP/CISM): land ice model designed to be used as part of an Earth-system model or as a stand-alone model

 [Community Multiscale Air Quality Model (CMAQ) of US EPA](https://github.com/USEPA/CMAQ): combines current knowledge in atmospheric science and air quality modeling with multi-processor computing techniques in an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.

 [ConMan](https://github.com/geodynamics/conman): finite element program for the solution of the equations of incompressible, infinite-Prandtl number convection in two dimensions, by Scott King et al.